STCW TRAINING COURSE

 Although experience at sea remains an important part of a seafarers overall career development, it is no longer be enough to "serve your time."

-In 2002, the International STCW 95 convention went into full effect.
-Since then, all seafarers must be trained in compliance with its provisions and carry certificates to that effect.
-Vessels are now subject to detention and seizure for non-compliance.
-The convention was amended in Manila in 2010, expanding the training requirements to include vessel Security.
-Crew members who do not have the additional Security endorsements must take an update course to maintain the validity of their earlier training.
+In 2002, the International STCW 95 convention went into full effect and all seafarers must be trained in compliance with its provisions and carry training certificates.
+Vessels may be seized and detained for non-compliance.
+In 2010 the STCW convention was amended, expanding the training requirements to include vessel Security.
+Existing crew members who do not have the additional Security endorsements must take an update course to maintain the validity of their earlier training.
 Sign on for the STCW10 Security Update here.

 MCA Recognised IYT STCW TRAINING

-The Superyacht Crew Academy IYT STCW 95+10 Certificate of Competency is approved by 25 nations and the Maritime Coastguard Agency of the United Kingdom, the United States Coast Guard, the Maritime agencies of the governments of N.S.W., Queensland and Western Australia, and Insurance companies around the world.
+The Superyacht Crew Academy IYT STCW 95+10 Certificate of Competency is approved by 25 nations and the Maritime Coastguard Agency of the United Kingdom, the United States Coast Guard,the Marshall Islands, PADI and Insurance companies around the world.

-It sounds complicated and it is, but rest assured that your training will meet the obligations set out in the STCW 95+10 convention and the Australian Maritime Agencies required for you to work on commercial vessels in Australia or Internationally.
+It sounds complicated and it is, but rest assured that your training will meet the obligations set out in the STCW 95+10 convention required for you to work on foreign flagged vessels Worldwide.